Do you pay Pennsylvania income taxes? Why not donate them to Archbishop Carroll?

-Through the Pennsylvania Educational Improvement Tax Credit (EITC) and Opportunity Scholarship Tax Credit (OSTC) programs, businesses and individuals (who become part of a Special Purpose Entity) can redirect their PA tax dollars to help provide academic scholarships for underserved students.
+Through the Educational Improvement Tax Credit (EITC) and Opportunity Scholarship Tax Credit (OSTC) programs, businesses and individuals can redirect their PA tax dollars to help provide scholarships for underserved students.
+These programs allow donors to receive up to a 90% tax credit against their personal PA state tax liability.

 Which businesses are eligible to participate?